Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 # EthSigner Command Line

 This reference describes the syntax of the EthSigner Command Line Interface (CLI) options.
+EthSigner signs transaction with a key stored in an encrypted file or a Hashicorp Vault:

+* `ethsigner [Options] file-based-signer [File Options]`
+* `ethsigner [Options] hashicorp-signer [Hashicorp Options]`

+!!! tip
+    To view the command line help for the subcommands use:

+    * `ethsigner help file-based-signer`
+    * `ethsigner help hashicorp-signer`

 ## Options